igershk/Parlay/README.md

 # Parlay

-## The main files are code and summary document for a predictive model showing College Football spread/total correlation.
+## The main files are code and a summary document for a predictive model showing College Football spread/total correlation.

 # Halftime Sub Folder